 9.1 If you wish to contact us about anything in this privacy statement, or for any matter about our use of your personal data, you can email us at email@example.com or write to the Executive Director, Standards Commission for Scotland, T2.21, Scottish Parliament, Edinburgh, EH99 1SP.

 9.2 The Scottish Parliamentary Corporate Body provides a Data Protection Officer service to the Standards Commission through an agreement with the Scottish Parliament.
-This agreement can be read by clicking here.
 The Data Protection Officer is Claire Turnbull and she can be contacted, during office hours, by telephoning 0131 348 6080 or by email to DPOservice@parliament.scot.

 9.3 If, following contact with us or our Data Protection Officer, you are unable to resolve the data protection issue about how we handled your information, you are entitled to make a complaint to the Information Commissioner.
 More information can be found at www.ico.org.uk or send your complaint to Information Commission’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF; Tel: 03030 123 1113.